Jamaal Williams Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Matchup vs. Green Bay

-- In his only career matchup against the Packers, Williams finished with 25 rushing yards, 17.5 fewer yards than his over/under in Sunday's game.
+- Against the Packers, Williams' 25 rushing yards in his lone career matchup are 18.5 fewer than his over/under in Sunday's game.

-- Williams did not have a touchdown run in that matchup against the Packers.
+- The Packers give up 109.8 yards per game on the ground, the NFL's 13th-ranked rush defense.

-- In terms of defending against the run, the Packers are 13th in the NFL, allowing 109.8 yards per game.
+- The Packers have conceded 12 rushing touchdowns, seventh in the league.

 Recent Performances

-- Over his last three games, Williams has piled up 30 carries for 99 yards (33.0 per game) and one touchdown.
+- Williams has 30 carries for 99 yards (33.0 yards per game) and one touchdown over his last three outings.

 Williams' Detroit Teammates